 Only extended phenytoin sodium capsules are recommended for once-a-day dosing.
 Inherent differences in dissolution characteristics and resultant absorption rates of phenytoin due to different manufacturing procedures and/or dosage forms preclude such recommendation for other phenytoin products.
 When a change in the dosage form or brand is prescribed, careful monitoring of phenytoin serum levels should be carried out.

 Some authorities have advocated use of an oral loading dose of phenytoin in adults who require rapid steady-state serum levels and where intravenous administration is not desirable.
 This dosing regimen should be reserved for patients in a clinic or hospital setting where phenytoin serum levels can be closely monitored.
 Patients with a history of renal or liver disease should not receive the oral loading regimen.

-Initially, one gram of Phenytoin Capsules is divided into three doses (400 mg, 300 mg, 300 mg) and administered at two-hour intervals.
+Initially, one gram of Phenytoin Capsules is divided into three doses (400 mg, 300 mg, 300 mg) and administered at 2 hour intervals.
 Normal maintenance dosage is then instituted 24 hours after the loading dose, with frequent serum level determinations.

 Initially, 5 mg/kg/day in two or three equally divided doses, with subsequent dosage individualized to a maximum of 300 mg daily.
 A recommended daily maintenance dosage is usually 4 to 8 mg/kg.
 Children over 6 years old and adolescents may require the minimum adult dose (300 mg/day).